-To engage the brakes on the foot end, push fully down on the right side of pedal (B).
+To engage the brakes, push fully down on the right side of pedal (A).

-Your stretcher may be equipped with optional side control brake and steer functions in addition to the standard head and foot end controls.
-The side control brakes operate the same as the head and foot end versions.
+Your stretcher may be equipped with optional side control brake and steer functions in addition to the standard foot end controls.
+The side control brakes operate the same as the foot end version.

-OPERATING THE FIFTH WHEEL OPTION
+OPERATING THE FIFTH WHEEL